 - Take your insulin as recommended.
 Always have insulin available.
 Plan ahead for refills.

-- Monitor your blood glucose level as recommended, generally at least 3-4 times per day.
-Monitor more often when you are sick or you have high blood glucose levels.
+- Check blood glucose levels as recommended.
+It should be at least 3 to 4 times per day.
+Check more often when you are sick or have had high blood glucose levels.

 - Drink plenty of fluids throughout the day.

 - Check for ketones in your urine if you have a high blood glucose reading or are ill.

 - Create a sick day plan.
 It may include changes in insulin dose and what to do if you are having trouble eating.

 National Institute of Diabetes and Digestive and Kidney Diseases http://www.niddk.nih.gov

 Canadian Diabetes Association http://www.diabetes.ca

 Diabetic ketoacidosis (DKA) in adults.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/diabetic-ketoacidosis-dka-in-adults .
 Updated August 23, 2017.
 Accessed March 13, 2020.